[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “…No, that’s not it,” I reply flatly.
 “I can read, it is just—what’s the purpose of this?
 It seems like a bunch of random desserts.”

 “Not at all!
 You see, my neighbors are planning a large soirée in a few weeks.
-I suggested my chefs make the desserts for the event, since they are excellent—but, it was all a lie!
+I suggested my chefs make the desserts for the event, that they are excellent—but, it was all a lie!
 It shall actually be me!” she chirps, clearly full of self-satisfaction.
 “You see, I have been planning the dishes, which tastes would complement each other best…that is what this list is.
 I cannot exactly just make everything without planning first, yes?”

 “I see, but why did you say your chefs would make it?
 Why not just say it’s you?”

 “Baking is fine as a pastime, but if I bake for others…they would surely look at me askance.
 That is why we have chefs, they do the ‘lowly’ work.
 Even so…” her voice drifts off for a moment.
 “This will be the first time I have ever shared my creations with others, aside from the servants.
 I am so nervous…”

 “Well,” I say, “You seem passionate enough that I’m sure it won’t be that bad.”

 Slowly her expression loses all emotion as her eyes drift their gaze towards nowhere in particular.
 “That is…what troubles me most.

 “If it is horrid,” she says, “Then I may finally lay this dream to rest.
 It would be much simpler accepting these circumstances knowing I would not succeed otherwise.
 If I actually do have talent…will I be able to stave off the desire?”

 “If you were me, what do you think you would do?”

 “I-I don’t know,” I stumble slightly while shooting my gaze away, not expecting her to ask for my advice.
 “Obviously I’m not a nobleman.”

 “That is why I ask you,” she replies.
 “I know precisely what a nobleman might say…but what shall you say?”

 “I ask…what holds you back?
 Are you worried someone might harm you?”

 “No, no, it is nothing of the sort.
 It is just…being judged so harshly by everyone…”

 Does that really matter?